oddbyte/dotdotslash/README.md

 - Automatically set groups when SUID is used to switch apps

-- Block root (uid and gid 0) from any PID != 1 (only allow init to have root).

-- Block anything from accessing /boot/, so an attacker cant put a malicious suid binary there.
+- Block anything from accessing /boot/, since it is a partition that by nessesity, is required to not have encryption.

 - Block all mount requests outside /mnt/ (and only allow apps with the mount group to mount there).